drakenplayz1/draik-legal/TERMS.md

 ## 8. Contact

-If you have any questions or concerns about these Terms, please contact us through our [Support Server](https://discord.gg/YOUR_INVITE) or email at [your@email.com].
+If you have any questions or concerns about these Terms, please contact us through our [Support Server](https://discord.gg/bGaGFbMqAV).